Divina was born in Rwanda (whoa!), raised in Kenya and now enjoys living in the DFW.

-Divina utilizes Person-centered, Existential, and Cognitive Behavioral Therapy techniques while working with clients.
-She believes that in order for people to be mentally and/or emotionally healthy, they need a space of acceptance where they can express themselves free of judgment.
-Divina strives to meet people where they are at in their journey to walk alongside them as they continue to grow and discover themselves.
+Divina believes that in order for people to be mentally and/or emotionally healthy, they need a space of acceptance where they can express themselves free of judgment.
+Divina strives to meet people where they are in their journey to walk alongside them as they continue to grow and discover themselves.

-When not studying for a class or working, Divina enjoys video chatting with her long-distance family members, spending time with her newfound family and friends here in Texas, listening to music, reading, or watching her favorite TV shows.
-She always makes it a goal of hers to read at least 75 books a year that are unrelated to school.
+She enjoys video calling with her long-distance family members, spending time with her newfound family and friends here in Texas, listening to music, reading, or watching her favorite TV shows.